vusause/Tech-Blog/src/pages/04-11-2018-Docker/index.md

 ```

-And the following `.dockerignore` file.
+Also create the following `.dockerignore` file.
 All files and directories specified in the `.dockerignore` file will not be included when building the image.

 ```
 **/node_modules